nucypher/nucypher/docs/source/guides/worklock_guide.rst

     - ETH Supply
         Sum of all ETH bids that have been placed
     - ETH Pool
-        Current ETH balance of WorkLock that accounts for refunded ETH for whales i.e. `ETH Supply` - `Whale Refunds`
+        Current ETH balance of WorkLock that accounts for refunded ETH for work performed i.e. `ETH Supply` - `Refunds for Work`
     - Refund Rate Multiple
         Indicates how quickly your ETH is unlocked relative to the deposit rate e.g. a value of ``4`` means that you get your ETH refunded 4x faster than the rate used when you received NU
     - Base Deposit Rate